 Phillips both "gets it" and doesn't.
-He makes very insightful observations about Stern's dilemma (Roger Goodell and college conference commissioners and ADs face similar issues).
-The problem for them is that players with the "gangster" ethic make up a portion of their player pool.
+He makes insightful observations about Stern's dilemma (Roger Goodell and college conference commissioners and ADs face similar issues).
+The problem is that players with the "gangster" ethic make up a portion of their player pool.
 Trying to root it out with "petty" rules draws howls from the media who don't see the bigger picture.
 In addition, these efforts and incentives have not stemmed the tide very much -- embedded behaviors trump small incentives.
-In the end, the brand the league is trying to develop and (some) of its workforce don't mesh.
-Would "gangsters" really work well as floor clerks at Bath and Body Works even if very skilled at running the register?
+The brand the league is trying to develop and (some) of its workforce don't mesh.
+Would "gangsters" work well as floor clerks at Bath and Body Works, even if very skilled at running the register?
 I don't see any easy solutions to the problem.
-Very strong punishment for major incidents has not worked very well either.
-It suffers from the "broken windows fallacy" -- ignoring bad behavior because it isn't murder doesn't lead to nice, happy neighborhoods.
-In fact, evidence from non-violent drug policy experiments indicates that regular monitoring and (smaller) punishment for all offenses works best, even if it may seem "petty."
+Extreme punishment for major incidents has not worked very well either.
+It suffers from the "broken windows fallacy" -- ignoring lousy behavior because it isn't murder doesn't lead to friendly, happy neighborhoods.
+Evidence from non-violent drug policy experiments indicates that regular monitoring and (smaller) punishment for all offenses works best, even if it may seem "petty."

-Nonetheless, Phillips still casts the problem in terms of hip-hop players relative to "Red State" fans and leaves the impression that the cultural impasse really rests at the feet of "Red State" (aka bigoted) fans.
-He's dismissive of Stern's attempts at "petty" rules to reign in player behavior or appearance without really seeming to understand the "broken windows fallacy."
+Nonetheless, Phillips still casts the problem in terms of hip-hop players relative to "Red State" fans and leaves the impression that the cultural impasse rests at the feet of "Red State" (aka bigoted) fans.
+He's dismissive of Stern's attempts at "petty" rules to reign in player behavior or appearance without understanding the "broken windows fallacy."

 The Xavier-Cincy brawl appalled more than "Red State" fans (Whitlock is no "Red Stater").
 Yet, it comes from somewhere.
-The berating of the Cincy bench by Holloway and his post-game comments show that this didn't just emerge out of thin air.
-Yes, there have always been some fans put off by showy celebrations of some black players back to Billy "White Shoes" Johnson or to Dr. J's big afro.
+Holloway's berating of the Cincy bench and his post-game comments show that this didn't just emerge out of thin air.
+Some fans have always been put off by showy celebrations of some black players back to Billy "White Shoes" Johnson or Dr. J's big afro.
 Holloway's comments speak to a different worldview, a different ethic, something not merely about good-natured exuberance or innocuous bits of self or cultural expression.
-They speak to neighborhood thugs as role model.
+They talk to neighborhood thugs as a role model.